InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-05-13-Predicting-Athlete-Recovery-score.md

  $ Energy_Level         : num  5.9 5.8 5.6 2.7 1.1 3.1 4.1 1 1.1 1 ...<br>
  $ Recovery_Score       : num  51.1 63.7 71 37.2 12.3 82.3 44.5 25.1 27.4 0 ...<br>
 <br>
 The str function reports the type of data for each feature.
 14 of the columns are integer or numeric, and four are factors.
-We can see the number of values for each factor:
+We can see the number of values for each factor:<br>

 Gender: